Aryabhagwat792/Inventory-Management-System/README.md

 Return to Main Menu
 Screenshots

-Screenshots of the working application are included to demonstrate the main functionality.
+-Screenshots of the working application are included to demonstrate the main functionality.
 Product Management

 Add screenshot of product operations here.